cyngu/integration-continue-exo-react/README.md

 ### JSDOC

-The application has a documentation for frontend component : https://cyngu.github.io/integration-continue-exo-react/docs/
+The application has a documentation for frontend component in local : http://localhost:3000/integration-continue-exo-react/docs/
+To generate documentation run the command : `npm run jsdoc`

 ### CODE COVERAGE